-A spare day in case you are not able to summit as planned due to bad weather.
+An extra day in case you are not able to summit as planned due to bad weather.
 This day can also be used for emergencies such as canceled or missed flights, delays due to minor injuries or bad weather, etc. If you can stick to your schedule and everything rolls as planned, then you can use this additional day exploring a Sherpa village en route.

 It is downhill from Island Peak Base Camp to Pangboche, one of the oldest and highest permanent Sherpa settlements in the Everest region.
-The village is home to the oldest Buddhist gompa (monastery) in the whole of Khumbu Region.
+The village is home to the oldest Buddhist gompa (monastery) in the Khumbu Region.

 Overnight in Pangboche at Teahouse.